Cream of Wheat Logo

 Cream of Wheat Logo History

-In the year of the economic depression in Diamond Milling Company’s hometown (and it originated just in 1893), prices and demand for flour began to fall.
+In the year of the economic depression in Diamond Milling Company’s hometown (it originated just in 1893), prices and demand for flour began to fall.
 The head miller suggested switching to ground grits for porridge, which his wife usually made from the unused portion of the wheat grains.
 The flour miller sent samples of semolina flour to all his regular customers and received an affirmative response.
 The telegram indicated agreement to receive a carload of such powder instead of regular flour.

 Everyone admired the contents of the bags, but on the contrary, they were indignant about their appearance.
 The thing is that the original boxes had a picture of an African-American chef.
 They gave him the name Rastus and began to use it everywhere: on packaging, signs, and advertisements.
 For a long time, it was thought that the prototype for the character was Chef Frank L. White.
 There is even an engraving of his tombstone with the name and image of the man from the trademark boxes of wheaten cereal.
 But then, because of racist currents, the image had to be changed.
 There are three logos in the history of the Cream of Wheat brand.